flutter/website/src/docs/development/platform-integration/platform-channels.md

 ```

 Next, invoke a method on the method channel, specifying the concrete method
-to call via the String identifier `getBatteryLevel`.
+to call using the String identifier `getBatteryLevel`.
 The call might fail&mdash;for example if the platform does not support the
 platform API (such as when running in a simulator), so wrap the
 `invokeMethod` call in a try-catch statement.